 And somehow it still amazes me that there’s so many beautiful women of all kinds in the library.
 You could take him there ;)

 I like shy boys as long as they eventually open up.
-About half the boys I’ve ever dated have been shy though and I always felt most comfortable with them.posted over 2 years ago
+About half the boys I’ve ever dated have been shy though and I always felt most comfortable with them.posted almost 3 years ago

 I like shy men.
 My boyfriend is very shy and awkward in conversation and if anyone is talking or trying to start a conversation with him, he clams up because he’s afraid of saying the wrong thing.
 He also loves video games and such (so do I!) and he’s 24 to my 20.posted over 2 years ago